MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-fully-managed-enroll.md

 - **Export token**: Export the JSON content of the token.
 You can use this option to get the JSON content required for Google Zero Touch or Knox Mobile Enrollment configuration.

 When applied, these actions don't have any effect on devices that are already enrolled.

-## Next steps